karthikrangasai/Deep-Learning-Deep-Learning/README.md

 - The general trend in the Deep Learning models described above is that all the models reach an accuracy of 90% or higher.
 Even the model that has 0 hidden layers achieves an accuracy close to 92%.
 This is not the case with the Machine Learning models, as we can see that the accuracy varies from model to model ranging from 88% to 98%.
 Hence, we can conclude that Deep Learning can produce better representations of the features.

 - The best among the Machine Learning models we trained was the Support Vector Machine model with an accuracy of 98%.
 This required the model to search every possible combination of the hyperparameter values for three KFolds, to output the most optimal model.
 On the other hand, the worst of the Deep Learning models we trained is "Model - 7", with an accuracy closer to 92%, although it doesn't have any hidden layers to produce better representations of the features.
 Here, we can see that the Deep Learning model, "Model - 7", performs considerably close enough to the Machine Learning model despite the mentioned drawback.

+- Neural Networks have a higher compuataional cost especially as the depth of the model increases.